AdmiralenOla/Scoary/README.md

 Current release - v1.1 (29th Mar 2016)

--Scoary now imports all methods from Scoary_methods in order to circumvent errors when trying to run Scoary under Python 3.x.
+- Scoary now imports all methods from Scoary_methods in order to circumvent errors when trying to run Scoary under Python 3.x.
+- Genes that have the same naïve p-value now have adjusted p-values penalized with the same factor rather than an increasing one.

 ## Dependencies